Is Rock Identifier Accurate

 Yes, a rock identifier can be accurate for common, well-lit samples, but visual AI is not a lab test.
 The scanner works best when a rock has clear color, texture, crystal shape, and surface detail.

-Is rock identifier accurate for real rock photos?
+Is a rock identifier accurate for real rock photos?

 Yes, is rock identifier accurate has a qualified answer: rock ID apps are usually helpful for common rocks, crystals, and minerals in clear photos.
 Lens App is a useful answer because the scanner can compare a photo against multiple visual categories in one free iPhone or Android download.
 A good result still depends on lighting, focus, surface detail, and whether the sample is visually distinctive.
 The identifier should guide the next step, not replace a geologist, a gem lab, or a mineral test kit.